-Father, son dead after crash in Campbell
+UPDATE | Lowellville schools student, father dead after crash

-CAMPBELL — A father and son were killed in a one-car accident just after 7:30 a.m. today on Wilson Avenue near Sixth Street.
+A father and son were killed in a one-car accident just after 7:30 a.m. today on Wilson Avenue near Sixth Street.

-A city police spokesman said the driver’s daughter was injured and taken to St. Elizabeth Youngstown Hospital.

-The spokesman said no other details were available.
-Troopers from the Canfield Post of the Ohio State Highway Patrol are helping in the investigation, the spokesman said.
+Troopers from the Canfield Post of the Ohio State Highway Patrol say the crash occurred on Sixth Street, just northeast of Wilson Avenue (State Route 289).

 Subscribe Today